Uterine fibroid management

 Alternatives

-If the primary treatment is unsuitable, alternatives include other medications, different surgical approaches, or participation in clinical trials.
-Patients should discuss the most appropriate alternatives with their healthcare provider.
+If primary treatments are unsuitable, alternatives include other medications, different surgical approaches, or participation in clinical trials.
+Patients should discuss the most appropriate alternatives with their healthcare providers.

-Alternative options should be chosen based on the patient's specific circumstances and needs to ensure safety and efficacy.
+Alternative options should be tailored to the patient's specific situation and needs to ensure safety and effectiveness.

 Frequently Asked Questions